Banno/ux-lint/README.md

 The configuration object passed as the 2nd argument will override (not replace) the default configuration.

 ## Contributing

+Want to propose a change to our style (and therefore linting) conventions?
+Want to add another linting tool?
+Pull requests and suggestions are welcome.

 Please add tests and maintain the existing styling when adding and updating the code.